confidential-containers/guest-components/docs/ccv1_image_security_design.md

 1. Get and parse the signature blob.

-2. Read the `policy.json`'s `signedBy` policy, select the scheme to use when verifying the signature according to the `scheme` field.
+2. Read the `policy.json`'s policy, select the scheme to use when verifying the signature according to the `type` field.

 3. Get public key.